 What is fertilizer?
 Have you ever wondered what are those three numbers on a bag, box or package of fertilizer suppose to mean?
 How do you analyze them?
 What about chemicals versus organic?
 Why do we need to fertilize our plants and trees?

-Nitrogen – Is the first number on the product and referred to by the symbol N. This is a naturally occurring element in our air.
-It is needed by plants to produce green healthy growth.
+Nitrogen – Is the first number on the product and referred to by the symbol “N”.
+Nitrogen is a naturally occurring element in our air and it is needed by plants to produce green healthy growth.
 A higher number on the bag means MORE nitrogen.
 If your plant, shrub or tree is turning a yellowish color, it probably needs nitrogen.

 Phosphate – The second number and referred to by the symbol P. Plants need phosphate to stimulate healthy root development for flowering and to help in the prevention of disease and stress.
 The phosphate process combines phosphate rock with sulfur and produces a phosphoric solution.
 Phosphate helps in root stimulation and flowering of plants.
 When planting flowering trees, or shrubs be sure to use a fertilizer with a HIGH phosphate number.
 If you are having problems making your plants bloom then be sure to purchase a fertilizer with a high phosphate content.
 Remember phosphate and phosphorus are basically the same.

 Potash – Is sometimes referred to as potassium.
 This is usually the last number and is referred to by the symbol K. This contains minerals and potassium which are mined from naturally occurring ORE bodies.
 All plants need this nutrient, potash regulates water balance, enzyme activity, starch and protein synthesis, and nitrogen uptake.

 It is important to note that the above fertilizers are synthetically made.

 Not really, but in the Southwest, the soil is usually poor.
 Other parts of the U.S. where rain is plentiful fertilizing is not always required.

 What is fertilizer